 Step 3: Add the Potatoes and Carrots

 Since we’re cooking on LOW, the potatoes and carrots will need to cook for 5-6 hours for a soft, fork-tender texture.
 Nestle them around the brisket, submerging them in the flavorful cooking liquid where possible.
-Place the lid back on the slow cooker and let it cook for a few more hours, until adding the cabbage wedges.

 Step 4: Add the Cabbage

 The slow cooker is going to look quite full when you add the cabbage wedges.
-As long as you can seat the lid securely on the insert, this is fine.
-Depending on your brisket and slow cooker capacity, you might have to adjust how much cabbage you’re adding.
-(I could only comfortably fit 5 out of 6 wedges when making the dinner pictured.)
+As long as the lid fits securely, this is fine.

-Serving Your Corned Beef Dinner
+Serving Slow Cooker Corned Beef

 I like to strain some of the cooking liquid and drizzle it over the corned beef slices to keep them juicy on the serving platter.
 Some of our favorite accompaniments for the meal are: